A Game of Thrones-Chapter 31

 |Chapter chronology (All)|

-Tyrion Lannister finds he is being taken to the Eyrie instead of Winterfell, and is not longer so confident since he knows his rescuers will be fooled.
-As he is attempting to convince Lady Catelyn that he did not attempt to kill her son, the Mountain clans attack.
-During the fight, Tyrion saves Catelyn and afterwards explains to her that Littlefinger’s story has a hole: Tyrion would never bet against his family.
+Tyrion Lannister finds he is being taken to the Eyrie instead of Winterfell, which will fool any attempt to rescue him.
+His attempts to convince Lady Catelyn of his innocence are interrupted when the mountain clans attack.
+During the fight, Tyrion saves Catelyn and afterwards he explains that Littlefinger’s story has a hole: Tyrion would never bet against his family.

 As Tyrion watches the sellsword Chiggen butcher his horse he chalks up another debt owed to the Starks.
-The mare had been a gift from his brother Jaime for his twenty-third nameday.
-The sellsword Bronn tells Tyrion that none of them will go hungry, to which Tyrion replies he does not like eating horse, particularly his own horse.
+The mare had been a gift from his brother Jaime for his twenty-third name day.
+The sellsword Bronn tells Tyrion that none of them will go hungry, but Tyrion replies that he does not like eating horse, particularly his own horse.
 Bronn responds that the Dothraki like horse better than other meats.
 Tyrion reflects that maybe his horse is the lucky one, since he has many more cold hard days ahead of him.
-As he walks away from the sellswords, Tyrion thinks back on the night at the inn.
+As he walks away from the sellswords, Tyrion thinks back bitterly to the night at the inn.

 His guard Jyck had gone for his sword when they took him captive, but Tyrion had stopped him, knowing it would only get them killed.
-Lady Catelyn showed the wounds on her hands all around, claiming they had been caused by Tyrion's dagger, in an attack on her son.
+Lady Catelyn showed the wounds on her hands all around, claiming they had been caused by Tyrion's dagger during an attack on her son.
 All the people in the inn, who had been friendly enough before, started screaming for his death.
-Tyrion, with only his men Jyck and Morrec, had no choice but to comply with Lady Catelyn’s demands; his other companion Yoren, being of the Night's Watch, was sworn to take no part in such matters.
+With only his men Jyck and Morrec to defend him, Tyrion had no choice but to surrender; his other companion Yoren, being of the Night’s Watch, was sworn to take no part in such matters.